Ada-Developers-Academy/ada-CS-Fundamentals-Internship/04-graphs/05-application.md

 In the case of there being multiple possible paths, what makes the returned path so dependent on a particular implementation?
 To answer this, we need to think about the order in which a particular approach will explore the graph.
 Since we based our implementation upon depth first search, we know that it will walk down a path as far as it can before backtracking.
 But which path will it take?

-The path depends on the order of the neighbors in the adjacency list, which we built when wwe converted the maze from the original grid representation.
+The path depends on the order of the neighbors in the adjacency list, which we built when we converted the maze from the original grid representation.
 The sample code added the neighbors in the order of north, east, south, west.
 As the solver explores the graph, for each visited node it's as though at each intersection it checks the available directions in the same order: north, east, south, west.
 If we had added them in a different order, we would have explored the maze in a different order, and possibly found a different path.

 If we had used iterative depth first search or breadth first search (making appropriate modifications to our logic to work with those approaches), this too would have affected the order in which we explored the maze, and hence, the path that we found.